ITensor/website/docs/tutorial/simple_measurement.md

 #Tutorial: A Simple Measurement

-Let us consider a single spin 1/2 degree of freedom.
+First let's model a single spin 1/2 degree of freedom.
-First we will need an Index to define the Hilbert space of the spin:
+We will need an Index to define the Hilbert space of the spin:

 `Index s("s",2,Site);`

 Index objects come in two varieties, `Site` or `Link`.
-It is convenient to use `Site` indices for lattice degrees of freedom and `Link` for indices internal to our tensor network.
+It is helpful to use `Site` indices for lattice site, or physical, degrees of freedom and `Link` for indices internal to our tensor network.